Lee Hyun-il

 Lee Hyun-il (born 17 April 1980) is a former badminton player from South Korea.
 He is a former World and Asian Championships bronze medalist, and was part of South Korean team that won the 2003 Sudirman Cup as well the gold medals at the 2002 and 2014 Asian Games.
+Finishing twice as 4th position in Olympics (2008 & 2012), he is currently coaching the Korea National Women's team.

 Career

 2002 Asian Games

 Lee competed in the 2002 Asian Games where he showed signs of promise as an ace singles player for team Korea.
 In the men's team event, Lee dominated the opponents he faced in the tourney, completing all three matches less than 30 minutes and allowing only seven points in the semifinals and eight in the final.
 Team Korea eventually won their first men's team gold medal since 1986 when Park Joo-bong and Kim Moon-soo led the team.